 10. Windows XP

 With each iteration that releases every few years, the Windows operating system has undergone some major revamps over the past decades.
-Microsoft took the experience gained from each iteration and created a version of Windows that spent many years holding the top market share of computer operating systems.
+Microsoft took the experience gained from each iteration and created a version of Windows that held the top market share of computer operating systems.
 The end result was Windows XP, and its default desktop picture is now synonymous with stability and innovation.
-All users, whether it was the consumer, developer, student, small business, or enterprise was using Windows XP heavily from between its launch in 2001 all the way until the beginning of the 2010 decade.
+All users, whether it was the consumer, developer, student, small business, or enterprise was using Windows XP heavily from its launch in 2001 all the way until the beginning of the 2010 decade.
 This is commonly praised as the all-time best version of Windows.

 You might know Bing as the search engine that is historically overshadowed by Google.
-Bing is without a doubt not as popular, but can proudly claim the title of second best behind the search engine that already has a place in dictionaries (to google something is to look it up on Google).
+Bing is without a doubt not as popular, but can proudly claim the title of second-best behind the search engine that already has a place in dictionaries (to google something is to look it up on Google).
 The power of Bing comes from Microsoft’s various experiences with the search engines that preceded it: MSN Search, Windows Live Search, Live Search, and Yahoo!
 Search.
 Yahoo!
 Search has a long and storied place in the finance and medical industries, which gave Bing access to previously compiled indexes.

-MS-DOS, short for Microsoft Disk Operating System, was the premiere operating system for IBM personal computers in the 1980s and 1990s.
+MS-DOS, short for Microsoft Disk Operating System, was the premier operating system for IBM personal computers in the 1980s and 1990s.
 It’s a classic interface with simple neutral colors that consolidated many different user interfaces and systems before the visual operating systems that we know and use came to be, making them more attractive and widely used among mainstream users.
 You could say MS-DOS truly defined the ‘personal’ in ‘personal computers.’